1. About this notice

 Where we process your personal information, we will ensure that we have a lawful basis to do so.
 The lawful basis depends on the type processing.
 The lawful bases which we may apply include to ensure performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract, where the processing is necessary in order to comply with a legal obligation, where the processing is necessary for our legitimate interests or those of a third party, or where you have given clear consent to process your data for a specific purpose

 If you choose not to provide personal data for these purposes, it may mean that we cannot perform the services requested or you may not be able to use the products and/or services we offer.

-This notice covers data such as information from potential customers who register through our website or on social media, as well as data collection from customers in order to take lending decisions using a mobile App.
+This notice covers data such as information from potential customers who register through our website or on social media, as well as data collection from customers in order to take lending decisions using the Abound platform.

 2. How we collect data

 The way in which we collect and process information about you will depend on how you choose to interact with Abound and what Abound products, if any, you use.
 We are most likely to receive information about you in the following ways.

 - Information when you apply for our product or service

 - Information when you search for a loan through abroker which has Abound on its panel of lenders